YuliyaZimenina/PasswordManager/README.md

    cd PasswordManager
    ```
 2. Open the project in your favorite IDE (IntelliJ IDEA, Eclipse, etc.).
-3. Run the application (for example:
+3. Run the application (for example):
    - Open the terminal in IntelliJ IDEA
    - Type the command: